FernandoPC25/FPathai/README.md

 Once the images have been organized in this manner, the application can be utilized seamlessly, **eliminating the necessity for any coding involvement!**

 ![Diagram](images/FPathai-diagram.png)

+## Contributing
+If you'd like to contribute to this project, please follow the Contributing Guidelines.

+## License
+This project is licensed under the GPL-3.0 license